Veronica teucrium | The Healing Blue Flower from Ancient Rome

 Fertilizer

-Requires little feeding.
-Apply a slow-release fertilizer in early spring for steady blooming.
+Requires little fertilizer.
+However, applying a slow-release fertilizer in spring promotes steady blooming.

 Pruning